jacobbroughton/eCommerce-WebApp/README.md

 * Make profile edit mandatory before creating a listing
     - Make it USA only and convert state input to a selection menu
 * Get image preview working (client side)
-- Upload image to database
+* Upload image to database
-- Include and load images in listings
+* Include and load images in listings
+* Work on styles
+- Add statusUrl to context
-- Add categories section / page
+- Add categories filtering functionality
 - Design site mockup on affinity designer...
 Pages:
     - Logged-Out Home
     - Logged-In Home